shivannis/xandr-docs-public/xandr-docs/articles/invest/buyer-deal-metrics.md

 ---
-title: Microsoft Invest - Buyer Deal Metrics description : In this article, learn what a Buyer Deal Metrics Report is and how you can run this report to view information like deal metrics, performance, and rejection reasons. ms.date: 10/28/2023
+title: Microsoft Invest - Buyer Deal Metrics
+description: In this article, learn what a Buyer Deal Metrics Report is and how you can run this report to view information like deal metrics, performance, and rejection reasons. ms.date: 10/28/2023
 ---